 Feral animals pose a risk to your property through direct impact on livestock and production and by carrying disease onto and around your property.
 To protect the health of your livestock, crops and plantations it is important to minimise the risks associated with feral animals.

-Wildlife and ferals can mix with your livestock and cause disease; they can also destroy large areas of cropping land if left unchecked.
+Wild and feral animals can mix with your livestock and cause disease; they can also destroy large areas of cropping land if left unchecked.
 Vermin can contaminate feed and water causing disease.

 Weed species are significant biosecurity problems in their own right, as well as being alternative hosts of some agricultural and horticultural pests.
 They can also make livestock sick.
 To reduce the risks:

 The earlier a suspect weed is detected and reported the higher the chance of eradication or implementation of effective control measures, and the lower the long-term damage to the individual producer and the industry.
 It is to your benefit to report a weed detection as early as possible.

 For information regarding your state or territory’s list of declared or noxious weeds please see the below links: